 Westman’s Bagels

 I love everything about this place.
-It’s an open-aired bagel shop (so, quite literally, a hole in the wall) in the trendy Capitol Hill neighborhood, with LGBTQ+ friendly vibes and the best bagels in Seattle.
+It’s an open-aired bagel shop (so, quite literally, a hole in the wall) in the trendy Capitol Hill neighborhood, with the best bagels in the city.
+This place is quintessential Seattle!

 Oak

-With a spectacular brunch and stick-to-your ribs offerings (think chicken and waffles and meatloaf sliders), this is a great place to fuel up for the day and soak in some decidedly Pacific Northwestern hipster vibes.
+With stick-to-your ribs offerings (think chicken and waffles and meatloaf sliders), this is a great place to fuel up for the day and soak in some decidedly Pacific Northwestern hipster charm.
+This is my go-to brunch spot in Seattle!

 Pike Place Chowder

-Unlike my previous recommendation, this is in the heart of Pike Place Market, so very much THE tourist path.
-So is it touristy?
-Yes.
+This Pike Place Market staple is undeniably very touristy, but, in my opinion, an absolute must when you’re visiting Seattle.
 Will you have to wait in line?
 Yes.
 Is eating a bread bowl of the deliciously creamy chowder worth it?
 Also yes.

 Ramen Danbo